 About the Author

 Born in 1974, Damien Echols grew up in Mississippi, Tennessee, Maryland, Oregon, Texas, Louisiana, and Arkansas.
-At the age of eighteen, he was wrongfully convicted of murder, along with Jason Baldwin and Jessie Misskelley, Jr., thereafter known as the West Memphis Three.
-Echols received a death sentence and spent almost eighteen years on death row until he, Baldwin, and Misskelley were released in 2011.
+At the age of eighteen, he was wrongfully convicted of murder, along with Jason Baldwin and Jessie Misskelley Jr, thereafter known as the West Memphis Three.
+Echols received a death sentence and spent almost 18 years on death row until he, Baldwin, and Misskelley were released in 2011.
 The WM3 have been the subject of Paradise Lost, a three-part documentary series produced by HBO, and West of Memphis, a documentary produced by Peter Jackson and Fran Walsh.
-Echols is the author of the New York Times bestselling memoir Life After Death, a self-published memoir, Almost Home, and Yours For Eternity.
+Echols is the author of the New York Times bestselling memoir Life After Death, a self-published memoir, Almost Home, and most recently, Yours For Eternity.
 He lives in New York City with his wife, Lorri Davis.